Money tight because of COVID-19? These relief programs can help

 Unfortunately, some con merchants see this national emergency as an opportunity rather than a tragedy.

-And it warns equally against those asking for any form of upfront payment or promising to get you your money quicker.
+It warns equally against those asking for any form of upfront payment or promising to get you stimulus money quicker than normal.
 Again, those are scams.

 Trustworthy resources for COVID-19 information